Companhia Paranaense de Energia – COPEL (ELP): These Numbers Show Where NYSE:ELP Stock Is Going Next

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 17.21% loss in the last 1 month and extending the period to 3 months gives it a -9.68%, and is 5.00% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.98% over the week and 5.12% over the month.
+The stock witnessed a 3.22% loss in the last 1 month and extending the period to 3 months gives it a -20.39%, and is -7.44% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.64% over the week and 5.07% over the month.

 Companhia Paranaense de Energia – COPEL (ELP) Analyst Forecasts